 In May 2010 ASIC, based on its consideration of the evidence it had gathered, terminated its investigation into suspected criminal contraventions of the Corporations Act.
 As a result of this and the earlier decision by the AFP to discontinue its investigation, the Court ordered on 2 August 2010 a lifting of the stay of the proceedings against Messrs Flugge, Ingleby, Geary, Stott and Long.

-In August 2012, Justice Robson of the Supreme Court of Victoria ordered that Mr Lindberg be disqualified from managing corporations and pay a pecuniary penalty of $100,000 for contravening section 180(1) of the Act which requires company directors and officers to discharge their duties with due care and diligence (refer: 12-191MR).
+In August 2012, Justice Robson of the Supreme Court of Victoria ordered that Mr Lindberg be disqualified from managing corporations until 12 September 2014 and pay a pecuniary penalty of $100,000 for contravening section 180(1) of the Act which requires company directors and officers to discharge their duties with due care and diligence (refer: 12-191MR).

-In March 2013, the Victorian Court of Appeal ordered that Paul Ingleby, the former Chief Financial Officer of AWB, be disqualified from managing corporations and pay a pecuniary penalty of $40,000 (refer:13-055MR).
+In March 2013, the Victorian Court of Appeal ordered that Paul Ingleby, the former Chief Financial Officer of AWB, be disqualified from managing corporations for a period of 15 months and pay a pecuniary penalty of $40,000 (refer:13-055MR).